jpgough/api-workshop/02-contracts/README.md

 }
 ```

-You may have noticed a couple of things, this is an `abstract class` and only contains a `@Before``@Before` annotation and no actual tests.
+You may have noticed a couple of things, this is an `abstract class` and only contains a `@Before` annotation and no actual tests.
 The tests are going to be generated from the contracts we have specified and the generated test will extend this base class

 The final step is to return to our `build.gradle` and point to our base class for testing